xmandx/xmandx/README.md

 # <img src="img/GitHub-logo.gif" height="48" /> About Me:

 My name is Amanda B. Godinho, I'm 16 years old student trying to delve deeper into programming.
-Here you will get to know me a little more and follow some ideas.<br>
+Here you will get to know me a little more and follow some ideas.<br><br>
 🔭 I'm currently working on improving my programming skills<br><br>🔍 I'm learning Python, Javascript and PHP.<br><br>🐾 Looking for help with project ideas so I can improve my skills<br><br>💬 Pronoums: she/her<br><br>🐼 Fun fact: I love art and I'm always making a new painting